Blakeway Worldwide Panoramas

 Minnetonka, MN 55343 USA

 Montreal is the largest city in Quebec and second-largest in Canada.
 With a metro area home to 3.8 million residents, Montreal photos show an expansive skyline touted as a UNESCO City of Design and Canada's cultural capital.

-Covering most of the Island of Montreal, the city is strategically placed at the union of the St. Lawrence and Ottawa Rivers, which gave an ease of transportation to the region that developed the Montreal skyline pictures we have today.
-The opening of the Lachine Canal was an especially important construction that aided in development of Montreal skyline photos today, and the completion of the Victoria Bridge transformed Montreal into a major hub for rail.
-The area along the St. Lawrence River known as Old Montreal is one of the most historic features in Montreal skyline photos, a conglomeration of architectural styles spanning the 1600s to the 1800s.
+Covering most of the Island of Montreal, the city is strategically placed at the union of the St. Lawrence and Ottawa Rivers, which gave an ease of transportation to the region that developed Montreal we know today.
+The opening of the Lachine Canal was an especially important construction that aided in development of the city, and later completion of the Victoria Bridge transformed Montreal into a major rail hub.
+The area of Old Montreal along the St. Lawrence River is one of the most historic destinations for tourists, and contains a conglomeration of architectural styles spanning the 1600s - 1800s.

-The tallest building seen in Montreal panoramas is 1000 rue de la Gauchetiére, a skyscraper reaching 673 feet in height.
-The building has an easily-recognizable triangular-shaped copper roof and is arguably the best example of postmodern architecture to be found in a Montreal panoramic picture.
+The tallest building seen in Montreal skyline panoramas is 1000 rue de la Gauchetiére, a skyscraper reaching 673 feet in height.
+It has an easily-recognizable triangular-shaped copper roof and is arguably the best example of postmodern architecture in the city.

-Montreal photos reflect a city with great historic and architectural interest, with 50 National Historic Sites of Canada located within the city, more than any other area in Canada.
-As one of the design capitals of the world, there are a number of great sites to see in any Montreal skyline picture that are sure to draw curiosity to plan a future visit.
+Montreal skyline panoramas reflect a city with great historic and architectural interest, with 50 National Historic Sites of Canada located within its borders - more than any other Canadian locale.
+As one of the design capitals of the world, there are a number of great sites to see that are sure to draw interest into planning a future visit.